-4. //STP4 EXEC BILLING, COND.PAID=(EVEN, (20,LT)) COND.LATE=(60,GT,FIND),COND.BILL=((20,GE),(30,LT,CHGE)) 11
+4. //STP4 EXEC BILLING,COND.PAID=(EVEN,(20,LT)), X // COND.LATE=(60,GT,FIND),COND.BILL=((20,GE),(30,LT,CHGE))

-Specifies that different return code tests pertain to each of the named procedure steps (PAID, LATE, and BILL).
+Specifies that different return code tests pertain to each of the named cataloged or in-stream procedure steps (PAID, LATE, and BILL).
 If the return code test specified for the procedure step named PAID is not satisfied, the step is executed even if a preceding step abnormally terminated.

-The DPRTY Parameter (For MVT)
+The DRPTY Parameter (For MVT)